Why You Need an Inbound Marketing Sales Funnel

 How does Inbound Marketing increase leads to my sales funnel?

 I’m glad you asked.
 By attracting prospects through an inbound way with top of funnel tactics.
-Example ToFo activities include: SEO, relevant topic blogging, social media, Facebook ads, Google ads, Bing ads, YouTube video ads, pillar (AKA core topic) landing pages, etc.
+Example ToFo activities include: SEO, relevant topic blogging, social media, Facebook ads, Google ads, Bing ads, YouTube video ads, 10x pillar page (AKA core topic) landing pages, etc.

 Why use a sales funnel?